jkirkcaldy/plex-utills/README.md

 Dolby Vision HDR Banner
 HDR10 Banner

-Migration scripts for moving from the old config files to the new datbase and for moving from the old HDR banner to the new designs.
+Migration scripts for moving from the old config files to the new database and for moving from the old HDR banner to the new designs.

 ## Features